shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/query-ethereum-data-with-the-graph.md

 }
 ```

-### Creating data and querying it
+## Creating data and querying it

-Headover to https://rinkeby.etherscan.io/address/0x4006c82ffb71933160948626db3ff8d8aaad6510#writeContract to see the rinkeby smart contract.
+Go to https://rinkeby.etherscan.io/address/0x4006c82ffb71933160948626db3ff8d8aaad6510#writeContract to see the Rinkeby smart contract.

 ![Rinkeby Smart Contract](../../../.gitbook/assets/graph_rinkeby_contract.png)

-Click on the **Connect to Web3** button.
-Choose **Metamask** from the wallet options.
-After authenticatng with Metamask, you shall see **Connected - Web3[address]** instead of the earlier button.
-Make sure you are on the **Rinkeby** test network.
+Click on the Connect to Web3 button.
+Choose Metamask from the wallet options.
+After authenticatng with Metamask, you shall see Connected - Web3[address] instead of the earlier button.
+Make sure you are connected to the Rinkeby test network.

 Click on the **purchase** row.
 You need to fill in **purchase** and **amount** fields.